What is the Fate of the Wicked?

 If it is the regret which produces no rest day or night, then the most natural way to read the "tormented with burning sulphur" bit is as a symbolic representation of the internal torment these people inflict on themselves.

-So the reading of this pasage which makes the most sense in context is that these people are tormented - they torment themselves for their own folly.
+So the reading of this passage which makes the most sense in context is that these people are tormented - they torment themselves for their own folly.

-In any case, the passage does not say that they will be eternally drinking the wine of God's fury, eternally tormented, or that they will have no rest for ever.
+In any case, the passage does not say that they will be eternally drinking the wine of God's fury, that they will be eternally tormented, or that they will have no rest for ever.

-So the only passage in the entire Bible dealing with the subject of eternal torment of unbelieving people still does not teach, or even mention, eternal torment.
+So the only passage in the entire Bible which can possibly be taken as the basis for a belief in the eternal torment of unbelieving people still does not teach - still does not even mention - eternal torment.

-All of which is to say, that in the context of this part of Revelation, I would not rely too much on the words 'for ever' meaning 'time without end'.
-As in other passages, the obvious, simple and consistent understanding is that it refers to purpose, not duration.
+All of which is to say, that in the Bible generally, and even more so in the context of this part of Revelation, I would not rely too much on the words 'for ever' meaning 'time without end'.
+As in many other passages, the obvious, simple and consistent understanding is that it refers to purpose, not duration.

 Both these principles caution us against using the only passage in the Bible which suggests there may be eternal torment as a simple 'proof text' for the doctrine.